josemotta/IoT.Starter.Pi.Thing/README.md

 #### Home Intelligence with Raspberry Pi

-### Embryos for Home Intelligence using Raspberry Pi with Linux & .NET Core.
+### Embryos for Home Intelligence using Raspberry Pi with Linux, Docker & .NET Core.

 This project develops microservices based on API First Design, targeting Raspberry Pi with Linux.
 In order to speed up IoT initiatives, the IoT starter evolves a customizable, ready to run, `Thing` device.
 A comprehensive path is provided by the following episodes: